-- 81. St. Maarten's MER posed two recommended actions to address Deficiency 4.
-The country was advised to develop a risk-based approach system to determine the AML/CFT focus of onsite inspections and to commit resources to have supervisory staff in St. Maarten for greater onsite monitoring of licensees. - 82.
-Concerning the first action, every, year, the CBCS performs a risk assessment of the supervised institutions.
+- 34. St. Maarten has met the recommended action concerning the development of a risk-based approach system to determine the AML/CFT focus of onsite inspections.
+According to the information provided by the CBCS: - a.
+Every, year, the CBCS performs a risk assessment of the supervised institutions.
 The AML/CFT risk is assessed on a general level, based on, among other sources of information, examination findings and the follow-up performed by the institutions on the resolution of the findings.
 The frequency, intensity and risk areas to be covered during onsite inspections are determined according to the results of the assessment.
 Additionally, the BSD has performed a risk assessment specifically for the AML/CFT area using statistics and results of previous AML/CFT examinations.
-Accordingly, supervised institutions have been rated low, medium, or high concerning the ML/TF risks.

-- 83. The Institutional Investors Department developed an AML survey which was sent to all life insurance companies and all insurance brokers intermediating in life insurance under supervision of the CBCS.
+Accordingly, supervised institutions have been rated Low, Medium or High in relation to ML/TF risk. - b.
+The Institutional Investors Department developed an AML survey which was sent to all life insurance companies and all insurance brokers intermediating in life insurance under supervision of the CBCS.
 The purpose is to gather as much information as possible on the business activities of these institutions and to attach risk factors to these activities, which will form the basis for the AML risk-based approach.
-Life insurers and insurance brokers intermediating in life insurance will be supervised and scheduled for onsite examination based on the risk classification determined by the Institutional Investors Department. - 84.
-The Investment Institutions and Trust Supervision Department plan its AML onsite supervision visits with the aid of a risk matrix and professional judgement.
+Life insurers and insurance brokers intermediating in life insurance will be supervised and scheduled for onsite examination based on the risk classification determined by the Institutional Investors Department. - c.
+The Investment Institutions and Trust Supervision Department plans its AML onsite supervision visits with the aid of a risk matrix and professional judgement.
 This occurs twice a year.
 It is then decided what the scope will be, which institutions will be inspected and the schedule.
-The limited manpower resources versus the ML/TF risks identified related to entities or themes is also considered. - 85.
-Concerning committing resources to have supervisory staff in St. Maarten, the CBCS has a total of 51 employees directly involved in supervision working for the respective departments.
+The limited manpower resources versus the ML/TF risks identified related to entities or themes is also considered. - 35.
+The country has met the recommended action regarding committing resources to have supervisory staff in St. Maarten for greater onsite monitoring of licensees.
+The CBCS has a total of 51 employees directly involved in supervision working for the respective departments.
 From these, two (2) members of staff are based in St. Maarten and forty-nine (49) in Curaçao.
 All Curaçao based supervisors are continuously involved with the supervision of the entities and sectors in St. Maarten that fall under the Central Bank's competence.
 Supervisors are flown in from Curaçao to conduct on-site inspections together with the St. Maarten based staff as well as to perform other supervisory activities.
-The staff of the supporting departments is currently 38.13 - 86.
-St. Maarten has sufficiently addressed Deficiency 4.
+The staff of the supporting departments is currently 38.9 - 36.
+St. Maarten has met the recommended actions for R. 23.